wasmCloud/wasmCloud/examples/typescript/components/http-hello-world/README.md

 This command will deploy the application to your running wasmcloud host, using [`wadm`][wadm], a declarative WebAssembly orchestrator.

-## Send a request to the running actor
+## Send a request to the running component

-To send a request to the running actor (via the HTTP server provider):
+To send a request to the running component (via the HTTP server provider):

 ```console
 curl localhost:8081